By Jill Brooke

 According to the L.A.
 Times, the red represents the bloodshed by African Americans in the struggle for freedom.
 The red drink can be anything: a carbonated beverage flavored tea or punch that has a cherry, cranberry, raspberry, strawberry or tropical punch flavor.
 Add a red nasturtium to a drink or even a potato salad.

-Kevin Bludso, owner of Bludso, owner of Bludso’s Bar & Que, says “barbecue, red soda and watermelon” form the “Juneteenth trinity” for an authentic celebration.
+Kevin Bludso, the owner of Bludso, owner of Bludso’s Bar & Que, says “barbecue, red soda and watermelon” form the “Juneteenth trinity” for an authentic celebration.
 In fact, his popular restaurant is offering a special Juneteenth menu.

 So feel free to embrace red drinks and food and flowers today and think about all the different cultural traditions that make the United States diverse, fun and interesting.